huankoh/PSICHIC/README.md

 <img src="image/PSICHIC.jpg" width="500"/>

 ## Environment Setup
-We recommend using the faster mamba package and environment manager, which can be installed using ``conda install mamba -n base -c conda-forge``.
-For setting up with either conda or mamba, use the relevant code line provided below.
+Currently, PSICHIC is validated for use on MacOS (OSX) and Linux.
+We recommend installation via conda, or even better, using the faster mamba package and environment manager.
+Mamba can be installed with the command ``conda install mamba -n base -c conda-forge``.
+For setup using either conda or mamba, please refer to the relevant code line provided below.

 ```
 ## OSX